apnadkarni/blt/man/listview.rst

   be one of the following:

   **-any**
-    Search for any type of item: hidden, disabled, etc.
+    Search all items: hidden, disabled, etc.

   **-count** *number*
     Stop searching after locating *number* of items.

   **-disabled**
-    Search for disabled items.
+    Search disabled items.

   **-from** *itemName*
     Specifies the first item from where to start searching.  *ItemName* may be a label, index, or tag, but may not represent more than one list item.
+The default is the first item.

   **-hidden**
-    Search for hidden items.
+    Search hidden items.

   **-reverse**
     Reverses the order of the search.
+Normally items are search from low index to high index.
+If this switch is set, items are searched from high index to low index.

   **-to** *itemName*
     Specifies the last item to search.  *ItemName* may be a label, index, or tag, but may not represent more than one list item.
+The default is the last item.

   **-type** *searchType*
     Specifies the type of matching to perform.  *SearchType* may be